 - More cultural education investment available for the benefit of children and young people

-This vision is being delivered across four key strands of work
+This vision is being delivered across four strands of work

-1. Building new brokerage infrastructure that enables schools to meet their improvement needs through the arts
+1. Establishing new brokerage infrastructure that enables schools to meet their improvement needs through the arts

 2. Empowering youth voice within the commissioning process through student consultation and leadership opportunities